 Important points to note here:

-• Our execute method encapsulates the business logic of our application.
+method encapsulates the business logic of our application. - Our

-• Our read_meraki_network method encapsulates the details of making and receiving API calls from the Meraki Dashboard API.
+method encapsulates the details of making and receiving API calls from the Meraki Dashboard API. - Our

 The Repository